 Preparation

-1. Rinse lemons well under running water and pat dry with a clean cloth.
-Alternately you can air dry them until completely moist free.
-I left them overnight in a colander.
+1. Rinse 8 large lemons (400 grams) well under running water and pat dry with a clean cloth.
+Air dry them until completely moist free, preferably overnight.

-3. Cut the lemon to halves and remove the seeds with a small knife and chop them to quarters or smaller cubes as desired.
+3. Cut 4 lemons to halves and remove the seeds with a small knife and chop them to quarters or smaller cubes as desired.
+To a small bowl, extract the juice from the rest of the lemons (4) and remove the seeds.

-4. We need 4 lemons for chopping and 4 lemons for extracting the juice.
-Add the chopped pieces to the jar or bowl.
+4. Before making the pickle, ensure all of the ingredients including salt are at room temperature and not warm.
+Add the chopped lemon pieces to the jar or bowl.
 Then pour the lemon juice to the same jar or bowl.

 5. Sprinkle 1 tablespoon salt and turmeric.